Year in Program: 5

 I am a cultural historian of the early United States.
 I am primarily focused on the intercultural relations between Indigenous groups and the various peoples of European descent that inhabited the Great Lakes region, particularly in the nineteenth century.

 While working on my MA at Lehigh University, I received a multi-year fellowship to research and produce a documentary film and a website that explores the evolution of the black student voice on Lehigh’s campus, especially in the midst of racial tension.
-This documentary is near completion and will be released in the coming months.

 To learn more about that project, visit engineeringequality.cas2.lehigh.edu